AidenM99/AidenM99/README.md

-## 👋 Hey there
+## 👋 Hi
-<p align="left">I'm Aiden, a front-end web developer.
-Currently, I'm focused on learning as much as I can about web development in hopes of turning my passion into a career.</p>
+<p align="left">I am a front-end developer.
+Currently, I am focused on learning as much as I can about web development in hopes of turning my hobby into a career.</p>

 ## 🎯 Goals
 <ul>